achinta/notes/posts/2024-08-12-paper-llm-reasoning.md

 In other words, when we use fewshot prompting, if we provide the sample answers in the chain of thought format instead of just providing the answer, LLMs are able to perform complex reasoning.

-Let us see a few examples of Q & A, where the answers follow the chain-of-thought pattern.
+Let us see a few examples of Q & A, where the answers follow the chain-of-thought (COT) pattern.

 #### Examples
 Q: Roger has 5 tennis balls.
 He buys 2 more cans of tennis balls.
 Each can has 3 tennis balls.
 How many tennis balls does he have now?